 For your accommodations, you will need reservations.
 Gardiner’s lodging accommodations are open and ready to serve you.
 We advise making reservations as soon as possible as most all properties are booked months in advance.
 For a list of various lodging properties including hotels and motels, bed and breakfasts, vacation rentals, glamping experiences, cabins and cottages, and RV parks, please visit here.

-Yellowstone has twelve campgrounds with over 2,000 sites – all of which require an advance reservation.
+Yellowstone has campgrounds with over 2,000 sites – all of which require an advance reservation.
 Yellowstone National Park Lodges (Xanterra) takes reservations for five of these campgrounds: Bridge Bay, Canyon, Fishing Bridge RV Park, Grant Village, and Madison.
-The National Park Service manages the other seven campgrounds: Indiana Creek, Lewis Lake, Mammoth, Norris (closed for 2022), Pebble Creek, Slough Creek, and Tower Fall (closed for 2022) – with reservations available through Recreation.gov.
+The National Park Service manages the other seven campgrounds: Indiana Creek, Lewis Lake, Mammoth (closed until further notice), Norris (closed until further notice), Pebble Creek (closed for 2023), Slough Creek, and Tower Fall (closed until further notice) – with reservations available through Recreation.gov.
 Additionally, Yellowstone offers backcountry campsites for people who prefer to explore and camp along less traveled routes, find out more information by visiting here.

 DINING

 Be kind, be patient, and have a backup plan!
-If you are choosing to dine out during your visit, you have made are great decision as our area has something to offer for everyone!
+If you are choosing to dine out during your visit, you have made a great decision as our area has something to offer for everyone!
 Please understand this is an unprecedented season with many obstacles for our small gateway community.
-Record breaking visitation, strained supply chains, staffing shortages, and COVID-19, can lead to longer than usual wait periods and, at times, varying hours of operation for many of our dining establishments.
 Keep in mind that some restaurants may not be able to accommodate reservations or to go orders, and with higher than typical call volume reaching out virtually may be best.

 Don’t forget about Food Trucks!
-In Gardiner there are food carts located on the corner of Park St & HWY 89 and 406-TEX-MEX is parked at the Gardiner Conoco.
-Just three miles north of Gardiner at the Yellowstone Dinolube sit the Grizzly Grille and Follow Yer’ Nose BBQ, which serve delicious food and can tend to be a little bit less busy.
+In Gardiner there are food carts located on the corner of Park St & HWY 89 and Big Sky Baked and Loaded at the Super 8 Motel parking lot.
+Just three miles north of Gardiner at the Yellowstone Dinolube is Follow Yer’ Nose BBQ, which serve delicious food and can tend to be a little bit less busy.
+Further north is the Grizzly Grill.

 ACTIVITIES

 Rafting, horseback riding, tours & more!
 Warm temperatures and longer days mean time for playing outside with friends and family.
-Consider taking a rafting trip down the Yellowstone River as it meanders through the town of Gardiner.
+Consider taking a rafting trip down the Yellowstone River as it meanders through the town of Gardiner and further north as it tumbles through Yankee Jim Canyon.
 Horseback rides through meadows and mountain forests offer a true western adventure.
-Guided tours offer an inside perspective (and added bear safety!) for hiking, backpacking, fishing, wildlife watching, and photography.
+Guided tours provide an inside perspective (and added bear safety!) for hiking, backpacking, fishing, wildlife watching, and photography.
 For a full listing of activities offered by local companies, please visit here.
 You’ll want to book in advance, as many of these popular services are in high demand and are selling out quickly.

 PLAN AHEAD

 Yellowstone is vast.
 Expect longer travel times due to increased visitation, wildlife jams, and construction projects.
 Depart early—even as early as 6 a.m., which is better for viewing wildlife anyway—or later in the evening to avoid heavy traffic.
+Wildlife likes to use roads to travel on, so keep your eyes open.
+And finally, between the peak travel hours of 9 a.m. and 3 p.m. try to be off the road and out of your car adventuring.
 (You can purchase a park pass online if the kiosk is closed.)
-Between the peak travel hours of 9 a.m. and 3 p.m. try to be off the road and out of your car adventuring.

 Expect the unexpected.
 Yellowstone is known for unpredictable weather year-round.
 We recommend packing layers to add or remove as weather changes and bring essentials like extra water, food/snacks, bug spray and a first aid kit as sporadic road closures due to weather are common.